tomdewildt/tomdewildt/README.md

 # Hi, I'm Tom 👋

-**I am a Software Engineer and Data Science & Entrepreneurship Student.**
+**I am a Data Science & Software Engineer.**

-I'm from The Netherlands, living in 's-Hertogenbosch, and currently working as a freelance Data Scientist and Software Engineer.
+I'm from The Netherlands, living in 's-Hertogenbosch, and currently working as a AI Engineer for [Neople](https://www.neople.io/).
 You can find me on [LinkedIn](https://www.linkedin.com/in/tom-de-wildt/).

 <a href="https://www.buymeacoffee.com/tomdewildt" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 148px !important;" ></a>